Detailed content of our market study

 2.1 Borrower profile

 According to a **** survey, it appears that **% of borrowers are consumers with a comfortable standard of living, who wish to indulge themselves and are adept at "coup de coeur" purchases.
 Rational consumers represent **% of those surveyed, and are those who wish to benefit from financial assistance for large, well-considered purchases.
 In addition, **% of borrowers use consumer credit to overcome budgetary constraints and cope with their low standard of living and financial difficulties.
 Opportunistic borrowers (***) are those who don't mind using consumer credit, which gives them access to a quick sum of money to take advantage of the bargains they're on the lookout for.
 Finally, instinctive consumers (***) have an average standard of living, but like to spend and appreciate change.
 Profiles of borrowers who take out consumer credit France, ****, in Source : CSA There are also geographical differences.
 Borrowing amounts are on average higher in the West: Brittany in the lead (***).
-Last but not least, CSP+ borrow on average more than CSP- (***). [***] In May ****, almost half of all borrowers were aged between ** and **.
-In fact, this age range corresponds to the start of working life and more durable, more expensive purchases.
-People aged ** to ** are therefore the most numerous, followed by those aged ...
+Last but not least, CSP+ borrow on average more than CSP- (***). [***] In ****, almost half of consumer loan subscribers were aged between ** and **, followed by young people under **.
+Although they rank second in terms of share of the borrowing population, young people are in fact the least inclined to take out this type ...

 2.2 Microeconomic determinants of demand

 The graph shows the evolution of the reasons for using consumer loans for different categories of goods between **** and ****.
 Here are some observations: *.
 Household equipment (***): - A downward trend has been observed since ****, indicating a gradual decline in the use of the loan for the purchase of home equipment goods.
 The proportion has fallen from *% in **** to *.*% in ****. *.
-A car, a motorcycle: - Although demand has fluctuated over the years, there is a significant drop in **** compared to previous years.
+A car, a motorcycle: - Although demand has fluctuated over the years, there is a significant drop in **** compared to previous years, which continues into ****.
 This is linked to the decline in vehicle registrations. *.
-Leisure equipment (***): - The proportion remains relatively stable over the years, indicating a steady use of the loan for the acquisition of leisure equipment, albeit in small amounts. *.
-A financial product (***): - Although the amounts remain minimal, there is a slight increase in ****, suggesting a possible increase in the use of the loan for financial investment purposes. *.
+Leisure equipment (***): - The proportion remains relatively stable over the years, indicating a constant use of the loan for the acquisition of leisure equipment, albeit in small amounts. *.
+A financial product (***): - Although the amounts remain minimal, there is a slight increase in **** with a level at *.*% which is maintained in ****, suggesting a possible increase in the use of the loan for financial investment purposes. *.
 Other non-business property: - The proportion has fallen over the years, showing a downward trend in the use of the loan for the purchase of other non-business assets.
-In summary, the graph shows a diversification of the reasons for using consumer loans, with varying trends according to the category of goods.
-Home-related purchases and vehicles ...
+In summary, the graph shows a diversification of the reasons for using consumer loans, with varying ...

 2.3 Macroeconomic determinants of demand